Going above and beyondSafety

 Safety Across the Board

-A report on the Mariner East 2 expansion project from pipeline safety consultant Accufacts found that Energy Transfer has Incorporated safety processes in excess of minimum federal regulations in several areas:
+A report on the Mariner East pipeline system from pipeline safety consultant Accufacts found that Energy Transfer has incorporated safety processes in excess of minimum federal regulations in several areas

 Pump Station Design